herb-aungon/beyond_test/README.md

 3. Token table can be improved by adding a check in place to validated the token base on today's date

 4. Battle table can be improved by adding a column that supports array where the typo hashtags can be inserted

+5. Start and End can be improve by adding a datepicker calendar in the front end